Bakyrpang/Trilateration/README.md

 # Trilateration
-simple trilateration function for 2d plane
+simple trilateration function for a 2d plane